Blue Teaming

 This blog outlines a structured and effective approach to onboarding new SOC talent, all mapped to relevant HTB Academy content and Dedicated Labs, so your hires become high-impact team members sooner rather than later.

 The cybersecurity skills gap is growing.
 Time and resources to train new hires are limited.
-And burnout in the SOC is all too real.
+And burnout in the SOC is all too real, with pressure building as each alert comes in.
+Without a plan, your SOC isn’t just inefficient; it’s vulnerable:

 • New analysts drown in information without knowing what’s important, increasing dwell time and missed alerts.